neoforged/.github/primers/1.21.5/index.md

     - `ChickenRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
     - `CowRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
     - `PigRenderer` now extends `MobRenderer` instead of `AgeableMobRenderer`
+- `net.minecraft.client.renderer.entity.layers.SheepWoolUndercoatLayer` - A layer that renders the wool undercoat of a sheep.
+- `net.minecraft.client.renderer.entity.state`
-- `net.minecraft.client.renderer.entity.state.CowRenderState` - A render state for a cow entity.
+    - `CowRenderState` - A render state for a cow entity.
+    - `SheepRenderState`
+        - `getWoolColor` - Returns the integer color of the sheep wool.
+        - `isJebSheep` - Returns whether the sheep's name contains the `jeb_` prefix.
 - `net.minecraft.core.ClientAsset` - An object that holds an identifier and a path to some texture.
 - `net.minecraft.data.loot.EntityLootSubProvider#killedByFrogVariant` now takes in a `HolderGetter` for the `FrogVariant`
 - `net.minecraft.data.tags.CatVariantTagsProvider` class is removed